The Frank Doezema Family History

 Diamond streets, in an area known as the “Brickyard.”
 It was dominated by

-Zeelanders who spoke their Zeeuwse dialect.
+Zeelanders speaking their Zeeuwse dialect.
 “We always thought they were

-Eastern Avenue.
-It stood directly across the street from the Immanuel Reformed
+Avenue.
+It stood directly across the street from the Immanuel Reformed Church.

-Church.
-This was a solid middle class neighborhood near to Baxter Christian
+This was a solid middle class neighborhood near to Baxter Christian School,

-School, Grand Rapids Christian High School, and the future campus of Calvin
+Grand Rapids Christian High School, and the future campus of Calvin College.

-College.
 This home is still standing and in use.
+Tjerk,

 who also used the American name Charles, held a variety of jobs in Grand